 This is probably the best section of old highway that is still accessible.
 Here it drops down to run along the Kluane River, which was constantly eroding the old road and was the main reason it was relocated.

 This is the historic site – a memorial to U.S. Army Lt.
 Roland R. Small, who was killed near this point when his Jeep overturned on August 9, 1942.
 Canadian by birth, he was a member of “F” Company, 18th Engineers Regiment.
 He was buried in Whitehorse, not at this location.
+I’ve posted a more complete article about this abandoned section of road and the memorial here.

 Some of the glacier-fed rivers are very impressive – not because of the flow but because of the size of the channels.
 This is the Donjek River at Km 1762.